UNC Research Opportunities Initiative

 - Describe a realistic sustainability plan.

-UNC is home to world-class researchers across many fields.
+The UNC System is home to world-class researchers across many fields.
 There are areas where, working in partnership with each other and with businesses, foundations, nonprofits, and others, the University can make a real difference.
-Those areas included in the UNC Strategic Plan are:
+Those areas include:

 Integrates information technology, design methodology, rapid prototyping, automation, computation, software, sensing, networking, and new materials in the production of products, as well as the systems that support and enable them.
 Examples include robotics and other automation; additive and traditional machining; computation and visualization equipment.
 Advanced Manufacturing approaches and techniques can apply to cutting-edge technical fields such as aerospace, nanotechnology, and biopharmaceuticals as well as to traditional industries such as furniture, textiles and motor vehicles, all of which are part of the North Carolina manufacturing economy.